simmylau/AZ-204_Latest/Azure compute solutions/Implement Azure App Service Web Apps/What you should know.md

 Free and shared tiers cannot be scaled they're based on CPU minutes.
 Other tiers can scale to multiple instances.
 Web apps support nearly instant scaling and autoscaling.

+Web apps can be used with Azure Functions and to create web app, RESTful API, mobile backend.

 ## Create an Azure App Service Web App (2)

 ### Scaling